ultralytics/ultralytics/docs/tasks/keypoints.md

 !!! tip "Tip"

-    YOLOv8 _keypoints_ models use the `-kpts` suffix, i.e. `yolov8n-kpts.pt`.
+    YOLOv8 _pose_ models use the `-pose` suffix, i.e. `yolov8n-pose.pt`.
 These models are trained on the COCO dataset and are suitable for a variety of keypoint estimation tasks.

 [Models](https://github.com/ultralytics/ultralytics/tree/main/ultralytics/models/v8){ .md-button .md-button--primary}